ausaccessfed/dev-portal/docs/_connect-an-oidc-service/02-connect-oidc-service.md

 {: .callout-info }

 This delay includes:
-- metadata generation/publishing
+- Generating and publishing new SAML metadata for your service
-- cron jobs on Federation Manager's side to ensure shib-sp knows how to respond to the new synthetic service.
+- Background jobs setting up the required configuration changes for your new service

 You will see an error message if you attempt to log into the service while it is being processed.
 {: .callout-warning }